BiomedSciAI/histocartography/README.md

 **[Documentation](https://<documentation>)**
 | **[Paper](https://arxiv.org/pdf/2102.11057.pdf)**

-**Welcome to the `histocartography` repository!** `histocartography` is a python-based library designed to ease the development of computational pathology pipelines.
-The library offers plug-and-play modules to address a number of common tasks in digital pathology, e.g., *stain normalization*, *nuclei detection*, *tissue detection*.
-Even more, `histocartography` includes a set of helpers to work with graph-based representation of histology images.
-Features range from *cell graph generation* of an H&E image to *Graph Neural Network-based modeling*.
-All the features are grouped under a user-friendly API.
+**Welcome to the `histocartography` repository!** `histocartography` is a python-based library designed to facilitate the development of graph-based computational pathology pipelines.
+The library includes plug-and-play modules to perform,
+- standard histology image pre-processing (e.g., *stain normalization*, *nuclei detection*, *tissue detection*)
+- entity-graph representation building (e.g. *cell graph*, *tissue graph*, *hierarchical graph*)
+- modeling Graph Neural Networks (e.g. *GIN*, *PNA*)
+- feature attribution based graph interpretability techniques (e.g. *GraphGradCAM*, *GraphGradCAM++*, *GNNExplainer*)
+- visualization tools

+All the functionalities are grouped under a user-friendly API.

-If you encounter any issue or have questions regarding the library, feel free to [open a GitHub issue](add_link), we'll do our best to address it.
+If you encounter any issue or have questions regarding the library, feel free to [open a GitHub issue](add_link).
+We'll do our best to address it.

 # Installation